1. Introduction

 At the core of ICM lies the gesture: the physical act of moving the camera in dialogue with the subject.
 It can be vertical, horizontal, circular, or diagonal; sharp and brief, or fluid and continuous.
 The camera becomes an extension of the body, translating instinct into form.
 Each movement carries its own emotion: vertical gestures evoke ascension, horizontals convey calm or continuity, spirals suggest energy or confusion.
 In ICM, the hand does not simply hold the camera — it draws with it.
 The exposure becomes a trace of consciousness in motion, as if the photographer were sketching directly with light.

-1.5 Two Poles — Northern Minimalism and Expressionism British
+1.5 Two Poles — Northern Minimalism and British Expressionism

 Over the past two decades, the ICM landscape has been defined by two true poles of influence.
 The Nordic school, shaped by Scandinavian light, embodies silence, minimalism, and restraint — a devotion to tonal purity and the reduction of gesture to its essential form.
 The British current, born from the grey skies of the Atlantic, translates introspection and emotion into movement, producing psychological landscapes that oscillate between melancholy and revelation.
 Between these two poles — the contemplative North and the expressive West — the contemporary ICM movement has evolved: a dialogue between stillness and turbulence, between meditation and feeling.
 Their coexistence has sustained the richness of the medium, allowing ICM to expand without losing its inner coherence.